rupalekarucsd/cse15l-lab-reports/labreport-1.md

 `bash: cd: messages: No such file or directory`

 When running command, we are always in a directory that is one out of the other (ie cd messages is ran in /home/lecture1 and cd lecture1 is ran in /home).
+To bypass the one directory rule, we can run cd lecture1/messages to directly change into the messages directory.

 The cd command with a path to a file as an argument throws an error.
 Regardless of what working directory you're in, you cannot cd into a file.
 Cd stands for change directory not file.
 To go back to the original home directory cd works out, but cd.. will take you out one level.